 - Perform effective ETL testing with any .NET test framework

 - Take full advantage of Visual Studio® or other .NET development environments for refactoring, source control, CI/CD, etc.

 - Merged Dataflow and Control flow functionality (including constraints), which reduces code complexity and data staging

 - Reuse and combine column schemas (groups of columns) to minimize dataflow bugs, maintenance effort, and code size

-- Single programming model for both using and extending the library, including for constraints, custom workers, etc., simplifying creating reusable custom functionality
+- Single programming model for both using and extending the ETL framework, including for constraints, custom workers, etc., simplifying creating reusable custom functionality

 - Distinct recoverable vs. unrecoverable failures, minimizing start constraint bugs

 Build your ETL application using the included 68 workers, which provide control flow and dataflow functionality, and handle both simple and highly complex scenarios with ease.
 The database workers generally work with all supported providers, making it easy to implement as well as port between databases.